jcurl/code.research/qnx/README.md

 - (X) MacOS-X: Pinning threads in the Operating System not supported.
 - (/) Cygwin (Windows): Shows core latencies as expected.
 - (/) NetBSD 10.1: Shows core latencies as expected (tested on RPi4).
-- (X) FreeBSD 14.2: Core Pinning not implemented.
+- (/) FreeBSD 14.2: Shows core latencies as expected (tested on RPi4).

 #### 2.2.3.
 Network Performance with UDP Load